vasilogi/COMF/README.md

 1. the **Co**mprehensive **M**odel-**F**itting **M**ethod developed by [Y. Vasilopoulos et al](https://www.mdpi.com/2073-4352/10/2/139/htm) (here you can find also what models are supported by this software)
 2. and the integral isoconversional method

+This software can be used also for complex multi-step reactions (with a bit of manual labour)!

 ## Installation

 Clone this repository using [GitHub](https://help.github.com/en/enterprise/2.13/user/articles/cloning-a-repository)